- General Information

 - Contact Information

-The School of Visual Communication Design (VCD) is housed in the College of Communication and Information is located, and is located in the Art Building.
+The School of Visual Communication Design (VCD) is housed in the College of Communication and Information and is located in Taylor Hall.

 The deadline for Fall semester admissions is March 1 and the deadline for Spring admissions is October 1.